Melanie Wilson, our Senior Director for George Sustainable Sourcing, talks about our plans to improve the impact of our products on the environment...

 This isn’t new thinking – we’ve been working hard over a number of years to improve the livelihoods of the people working in our supply chains and reduce the environmental impact our products have.
 Collaboration has always been at the heart of how we can tackle these international issues and we’ve been working alongside a number of partners, such as the Ethical Trading Initiative’s programmes to improve working conditions in India and Turkey.

 As food forms the largest part of Asda’s business, we have rightly been targeting our efforts there to date, and we’ve got a great opportunity to take lessons from our food business on sustainability.
-For example, we were the first retailer to publish our fish sourcing data through the Open Disclosure Project.
+For example, we were the first retailer to publish our fish sourcing data through the Ocean Disclosure Project.
 This type of transparency is crucial when you’re on a journey with such long timescales.

 We also know things can’t happen overnight, like our work moving our palm oil to be 100% sustainably certified, but that systemic changes like this are possible – and that’s why our plan for George is seeking to do the same.